MotasemAlfarra/federated-learning-with-pytorch/README.md

 To compute the certified accuracy at a given radius R, you need to count the number of instances that are classified correctly (correct flag is 1), and has a radius that is at least R.

-#### The current repo is still under development where we plan to add more components soon!
+#### The current repo is still under development.
+We plan to add more components soon!